Frequently Asked Questions

-- Is the MMS: DKU program appropriate for individuals who have post-collegiate work experience?
+Is the MMS: Duke Kunshan University program appropriate for individuals who have post-collegiate work experience?

 The program is designed for individuals who do not have extensive work experience.
 If you have more than two years of post-collegiate, full-time work experience, you are encouraged to continue working and apply for the MBA program at a later date.
-If you have questions about what constitutes as full-time work experience, please contact an admissions counselor at email@example.com.
+If you have questions about what constitutes full-time work experience, or if you have more than 2 years of full time work experience, please contact an admissions counselor at email@example.com.

-- Is the MMS: DKU program beneficial for entrepreneurs and family businesses?
+Is the program beneficial for entrepreneurs and family businesses?

 Yes.
 In addition to offering a solid foundation in business, you will develop a strong professional network, which will be a significant resource for you.
 During the program, you also have the opportunity to share and hone your entrepreneurial ideas with world-class faculty and colleagues.

-- Is proficiency in Mandarin required for the MMS: DKU program?
+Is proficiency in Mandarin required for the program?

 No. The program and all coursework is conducted in English.

 How can I best contact the Office of Admissions with my questions?